nitrite/nitrite-doc/kotlin-sdk/document.md

 val isEmpty = document.isEmpty()
 ```

-Conversly, to check if a document is not empty, you can use the `isNotEmpty` function.
+Conversely, to check if a document is not empty, you can use the `isNotEmpty` function.
 It takes no argument and returns a `Boolean`.

 ```kotlin
 val isNotEmpty = document.isNotEmpty()